ahmetvepayev/customer-management-webapi/README.md

 # Libraries & Technologies

-+ The services target ASP.NET Core 6
++ The services target .NET 6

 + Entity Framework Core is used for ORM & database querying
 + NpgSql for EfCore